mikejke/RouteDev/README.md

 # Predefined data
 There are 2 types of transport:
-  1. Owned type — It has 120 total capacity and has a Fixed Expenses in amount of 10 conditional units (3 max)
+  1. Owned type — It has 120 total capacity and a Fixed Expenses in amount of 10 conditional units (3 max)
-  2. Hired type — It has 150 total capacity and has a Fixed Expenses in amount of 50 conditional units
+  2. Hired type — It has 150 total capacity and a Fixed Expenses in amount of 50 conditional units
 #

 #